appernetic/appernetic-hugo-project/content/post/performance-optimization.md

  - Frankfurt, DE: http://www.webpagetest.org/result/160309_GG_8DS/ First view, Speed Index: **1309**

 Our uptime monitoring with Pingdom also shows that the we are on the [right track now][5].
-For the front page we now have performance grade 92 of 100.
+For the front page, we now have the ​performance grade 92 of 100.
 Google PageSpeed Insights shows 67 of 100 for mobile devices and 87 of 100 for computers.

 ![Response time diagram last 24 hours][6]
 Response time diagram last 24 hours for the Angular app.